WebsterXC/digidash/README.md

 		install_digidash.sh

 Which may prompt to to either execute the script, or execute in terminal.
-The first-time installation process can take up to 10 minutes as packages are downloaded, so we reccommend selecting "Execute In Terminal" to view the progress.
+The first-time installation process can easily take over 20 minutes to complete, so we reccommend selecting "Execute In Terminal" to view the progress and ensure your RPi hasn't locked up halfway through.

 During the install process, the script will update your system, and may prompt you to download archives.
 Type "Y" to continue.